-Barlaamism, Charlatanism, Clericalism, Constantine Cavarnos, Discernment, Empirical Dogmatics, Metropolitan Hierotheos of Nafpaktos, Mladostarchestvo, Mladostartsy, Modernism, Protopresbyter John S. Romanides, St. Gregory Palamas, St. Symeon the New Theologian, Theosis
+Barlaamism, Charlatanism, Clericalism, Constantine Cavarnos, Discernment, Elder Sophrony of Essex, Empirical Dogmatics, Letters to His Family, Metropolitan Hierotheos of Nafpaktos, Mladostarchestvo, Mladostartsy, Modernism, phronema, Protopresbyter John S. Romanides, secularism, St. Gregory Palamas, St. Paisios of Mount Athos, St. Porphyrios Kapsokalyvites, St. Symeon the New Theologian, The Spiritual Perfecting of Christians, Theosis

 In the thoughts that follow I would like to look at a crucial subject that needs to be faced.
 It is the great issue of secularism in church, theology and pastoral care.

 Secularism is the loss of the true life of the Church, the alienation of Church members from the genuine Church spirit.
 Secularism is the rejection of the ecclesiastic ethos and the permeation of our life by the so called worldly spirit.

 It should be stressed that secularism of the Church members is a gravest danger.
 The Church has several “enemies”.
 The worst and most dangerous one is secularization which eats up the marrow of the Church.
 The Church itself, of course, is under no real danger, since it is the blessed Body of Christ, but the threat exists for the members of the Church.